Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSPermissionGrantConditionSet.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```

->[!NOTE]
->There is a hard limit of 100 Application IDs that can be added per tenant.

 ### -ClientApplicationTenantIds
 The set of client application tenant ids to scope consent operation down to.